sesam-community/kafka/README.md

 ### For AUTH_METHOD = "credentials"

-`CONFIG.sasl_username` - Username to authenticate with the Kafka
+`CONFIG.sasl_username` - Username to authenticate with Kafka

-`CONFIG.sasl_password` - Password to authenticate with the Kafka
+`CONFIG.sasl_password` - Password to authenticate with Kafka

 ### For AUTH_METHOD = "certificate"